-Dell Enterprise Training and Certification is available; go to www.dell.com/training for more information.
+Dell Enterprise Training and Certification is available; see www.dell.com/training for more information.
 This service may not be offered in all locations.

-Using the Dell OpenManageTM Server Assistant
+Using the Dell OpenManage Server Assistant

 - Starting the Server Assistant CD

-- Using the Server Setup Program

 - Updating Drivers and Utilities

 - Using the Utility Partition

 The Dell OpenManage Server Assistant CD contains utilities, diagnostics, and drivers to help you configure your system.
-Begin the operating system installation with this CD only if your operating system was not preinstalled on your system.
+You begin the operating system installation with this CD if your operating system was not preinstalled on your system.
 A bootable utility partition on the system's hard drive contains some of the same functionality as the Server Assistant CD.